9and3r/Circular-Swipe-View/README.md

 Circular Swipe View is a view for Android Wear.

-It allows to scroll making circular swipes in the edge of the watch.
+Android wear watches have little screen.
+Because of that, little swipes must be done to scroll through a list.
+To avoid that this view allows to scroll making circular swipes in the edge of the watch doing one continuous swipe.

-You can download the sample apk, install it on your phone and open the companion app.
+You can [download the sample apk](https://github.com/9and3r/Circular-Swipe-View/raw/master/CircularSwipeView/app/app-release.apk), install it on your phone and open the companion app.
 You will find two examples:
 - Scrolling a list
 - Zoom in a map